This guide could be the difference between success & failure for you on the alkaline diet.

 Australia: health food stores again and online here

 This is a great one because it’s much easier than you’d think.
-Cous cous is generally as easy as pouring hot water on it and waiting a couple of minutes.
+Quinoa is so easy to cook and it’s gluten-free, protein packed, fibre packed and delicious!

-I know cous-cous isn’t hugely alkaline, but it’s a nice warm texture and it’s what you put in it that counts!
+It has a nice warm texture and is the perfect base for so many alkaline meals!
 Chopped spinach, avocado and tomato again is a huge hit with me and I also like to steam some other greens like asparagus, sugar snap peas or broccoli to put with it (depending on how much time you have).

 Drizzle the lot with olive or flax oil and sprinkle with Himalayan salt and you’re away!